Gallitzin Tunnels

 The Gallitzin Tunnels in Gallitzin, Pennsylvania, are a set of three adjacent tunnels through the Allegheny Mountains in western Pennsylvania.
 They were completed in 1854, 1855, and 1902 by the Pennsylvania Railroad as part of the cross-state route that includes the nearby Horseshoe Curve to the east.
 Their ownership has since passed to Penn Central Transportation Company, then to Conrail, and most recently to the Norfolk Southern Railway.
 The tunnels are currently used by Norfolk Southern freight trains and Amtrak Pennsylvanian passenger trains.
+The namesake Gallitzin Tunnel is out of service.